 I get email inquiries from SEO companies who want to get their client’s guest posts on this site.
-That’s what they are paid to do — a commercial motive.
+But, of course, that’s what they are paid to do — a commercial motive.

 Many times their post topics are not even related to Business Email Etiquette.
-Maybe they get paid by number of sites contacted, not the actual results of getting posts accepted?
+Maybe they get paid by the number of sites contacted, not the results of getting posts accepted?

-Why would I take seriously a copy-n-pasted inquiry that is addressed to the “Business Email Team” (again it’s just me — easy to find that out).
-Why should I consider their request asking about how they can get one of their clients off-topic articles on my site?
+Why would I take seriously a copy-n-pasted inquiry addressed to the “Business Email Team” (again, it’s just me — easy to find that out).
+Why should I consider their request to get one of their client’s off-topic articles on my site?

-Did they see the commment on my contact page noting I do not accept sponsored or guest posts?
+Did they not see the comment on my contact page noting I do not accept sponsored or guest posts?
 If they did, they ignored that and emailed anyway.
+SPAM.

-They clearly didn’t read the very contact page they used to send their “inquiry”.
+They clearly didn’t read the contact page they used to send their “inquiry.”
 Instead, full steam ahead to the contact form fields to get what they wanted in front of me regardless.
 Didn’t take the time to read my site and find the info you seek?
-SPAM!
+SPAM.

-Yes, I guess you can send unasked for commercially driven emails to individuals without their permission first.
-But, if I were you I wouldn’t expect a response.
+Yes, you can send unasked-for commercially driven emails to individuals without their permission first.
+But, with that approach, I wouldn’t expect a response.

 Do Your Homework

-From a professional business perspective you had better darned well do your homework.
-Know who you are contacting and tailor your message specifically, directly and in great detail to those you intend on sending your pitch to.
+From a professional business perspective, you had better darned well do your homework.
+Know who you are contacting, and tailor your message directly and in great detail to those you intend to send your pitch.

-By not doing so you are no different than the mass email spammers.
+By not sending business email inquiries properly, you are no different than the mass email spammers.
 DELETE.
 And that is not at all good for business.